hopsoft/composite_cache_store/README.md

 ## Why a composite cache?

 Most web applications implement some form of caching mechanics to improve performance.
-Sufficiently large applications often employ a shared persistence service to back the cache.
+Sufficiently large applications often employ a persistence service to back the cache.
-_(Redis, Memcache, etc.)_ Such services make a shared cache used by multiple machines and processes viable.
+_(Redis, Memcache, etc.)_ These services make it possible to use a shared cache between multiple machines/processes.

-While these services are robust and performant, they can also be a source of latency and are potential bottlenecks to maximum performance.
+While these services are robust and performant, they can also be a source of latency and are potential bottlenecks.
 __A composite (or layered) cache can mitigate these risks.__

-Consider a composite cache that wraps a Redis-backed store with an in-memory store.
+Consider a composite cache that wraps a remote Redis-backed store with an local in-memory store.
-When both caches are warm, a read hit on the outer in-memory store will return instantly, avoiding the overhead of inter-process communication (IPC) and/or network traffic with its attendant data marshaling and socket/wire noise.
+When both caches are warm, a read hit on the local in-memory store will return instantly, avoiding the overhead of inter-process communication (IPC) and/or network traffic _(with its attendant data marshaling and socket/wire noise)._

 ## Dependencies